arpitbbhayani/articles/blogs/copy-on-write.md

 ```

 ## No Locks Needed
 Locks are required when we have in-place updates.
-Because multiple writers could try to modify the same instance of resource and thus to maintain data integrity we define a [critical section](https://en.wikipedia.org/wiki/Critical_section) and apply locks such that only one process could enter the critical section and update the resource at a time.
+Multiple writers tries to modify the same instance of resource and hence we define a [critical section](https://en.wikipedia.org/wiki/Critical_section) where the core updations happen.
+This critical section is bounded by locks and any writer who which to modify would have to acquire the lock.
+This streamlines the wrtiers and ensures only one writer could enter the critical section at any point in time, creating a chokepoint.

-If we follow this CoW aggresively, which suggests we copy before we write, there will be no in-place updates.
-All updates will result in an true copy and then in one atomic [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) operation system could switch to a newer version.
+If we follow CoW aggresively, which suggests we copy before we write, there will be no in-place updates.
+All variables during updation will create a clone, apply modfication on this clone and then in one atomic [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) operation switch and start pointing to this newer version.

 ![Updating variables without locks](https://user-images.githubusercontent.com/4745789/80912595-9fc13080-8d5b-11ea-9b73-599b673e6715.png)